NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 Awesome people, meet Roshan Sriram from Carnegie Mellon University (CMU) starting a neurotech student club, joining the growing NTX family.

+4/18/2017 3:46 PM

+ **nehabhutani** :

+ >Are there any student clubs in Montreal?
+Would like to join or start one!